How Students Can Achieve Goals by Setting Deadlines

 Why Are Deadlines Important?

 Once you figure out which tasks you need to complete, organize them into steps.
 Assign deadlines to these steps to ensure everything is completed before the final due date.
-Next, you can schedule time on your calendar for each step and set time limits to keep yourself on track.
+You can schedule a time on your calendar for each step and set time limits to keep yourself on track.

 Consider these tips while you set deadlines.